– So Magento 2 has finally arrived and it’s been a long time coming.

 – M2 continues to focus on scalability and performance

-– Varnish cache is baked in, full page cache is baked into enterprise, and the database structure allows for many master slave duplicates.
+– Varnish cache is baked in, full page cache is baked into an enterprise, and the database structure allows for many master-slave duplicates.

 – Not to get into the details but the new pricing structure for Magento 2 also allows for increased efficiency and speed because they don’t charge per application instance anymore, but rather one license fee for all.
 So you can run 10 servers and load balance across your infrastructure.

 – Similar to M1 Magento has integrated payment and shipping partners.

 – PayPal, Braintree, and Authorize remain but Magento also integrates with WorldPay and Cybersource natively.

 – Lastly, the marketplace is growing.
 The last number I heard was 250+